 May 2017 - New Jersey - Double Header!

-Weekday Event – This four delightful days of golf begins Monday, May 22: Essex County CC in West Orange – a morning round at the oldest club in New Jersey – Raynor.
-Tuesday is aftrernoon round at Plainfield Country Club.
-The Society moves to Mountain Ridge Country Club in West Caldwell on Wednesday with thanks to Society member Jamie Schachtel.
-The vent ends Thursday, May 25at Knickerbocker Country Club – with thanks to Society member Mike Beckerich.
+Next was four delightful days of golf beginning Monday, May 22 at Essex County CC, the oldest club in New Jersey.
+Tuesday was an afternoon round at Plainfield Country Club.
+The Society moved to Mountain Ridge Country Club with thanks to Society member Jamie Schachtel.
+The event ended Thursday, May 25 at Knickerbocker Country Club with thanks to Society member Mike Beckerich.

 March 2017 - Jacksonville

 March 23-28 - The event was fantastic.
 The Society played San Jose Country Club on Thursday March 23, Timuquana Country Club on Friday afternoon with a club dinner, followed by Hyde Park Golf Club on Saturday, Mark Bostick Golf Club at the University of Florida on Sunday morning.
 Monday morning was a shotgun start at Sawgrass Country Club.
 We're indebted to Society members Fred Seely, Joe Pesek, and Jim Hoener.
 Society Board member Derek Dobbs also provided invaluable assistance in arranging this event.

 Ross course - Warm Springs Georgia - DRS Foundation

 The DRS Foundation made a $10,000 donation to the Tufts Archives in April 2016.
 The membership continues to support the Tufts Archives efforts to collect, preserve, and disseminate the records and drawings of Donald J. Ross.
 You can read more about the donations via this link DRS Foundation